-The repair of paths and other hard-surfaced areas in the churchyard, including resurfacing in the same materials and colour, does not require any consent, as it is covered by section A7(2) of List A under the Faculty Jurisdiction Rules.
+The repair of paths and other hard-surfaced areas in the churchyard, including resurfacing in the same materials and colour, does not require any consent, as it is covered by para A7(2) of List A under the Faculty Jurisdiction Rules.

-If the church is not a listed building, repairs and resurfacing to paths in different materials from the existing is covered by section B6(7) of List B, and can be authorised by the Archdeacon, following consultation with the DAC.
-However, if the churchyard lies in a conservation area, local authority planning approval may be required for the introduction different materials.
+If the church is not a listed building, repairs and resurfacing to paths in different materials from the existing is a List B matter, which can be authorised by the Archdeacon, following consultation with the DAC.

-If the church is listed, and you propose to create any new paths or hard surfacing, or to resurface in different materials or colour from what is there already, a Faculty will be required and local authority planning approval may also be required.
+However, if the church is listed, and you propose to create any new paths or hard surfacing, or to resurface in different materials or colour from what is there already, a faculty will be required.